mike-ward/talk-riotjs/slides.md

 ### Mounting

-Once a tag is created you can mount it on the page as follows:
+Once a tag is defined you can mount it on the page as follows:

 ``` html
 <body>